astralsc/AstralRoyale/README.md

 ```

 ## Need help?
-Contact me on Discord (fusiondevz) or open an issue.
+Ask for help in my [Discord server](https://discord.gg/mUredE6CTU) or open an issue.